Docs

 • Exhaustive audit with heuristic passes

-• Cross-binary taint analysis
+• Cross-file taint analysis

 • AI classifier with low threshold